Homemade Gravlax Recipe

 - Next, lay half of it down and spread it out to the size of the salmon side on a large sheet of plastic wrap.

-- Next, place the salmon skin down onto the seasoning mixture and then cover the salmon with the remaining half of the seasonings.
+- Next, place the salmon skin side down onto the seasoning mixture and then cover the salmon with the remaining half of the seasonings.

 - Wrap the salmon completely with the plastic and place it in a pan.